lostjared/Mutatris/README.md

 - **Score Tracking**: Try to get the highest score by clearing rows and triggering combos.
 - **Randomized Blocks**: The blocks come in different colors and are randomized to keep each game fresh.

+### Controls

+* Gamepads are supported.

+## Touch Controls

+The touch input system is tailored for devices with touchscreens, such as smartphones and tablets.
+It includes gestures for single-tap, double-tap, and swiping, each mapped to specific in-game actions.

+* Double Tap:
+Quickly tapping the screen twice performs a special action, it shifts the position of the blocks.

+* Drag and Drop:
+Press and hold anywhere on the screen to initiate a drag action.
+While holding, move your finger to reposition the active game piece in real-time.

+* Swipe Gestures:
+Swiping in specific directions moves the active game piece:

+- **Up Swipe**: Shifts the colors of the blocks to fit them together.
+- **Down Swipe**: Instantly drops the piece.

+## Keyboard Controls

+- **Keyboard Movement**: Control block positioning with directional inputs based on your current orientation.
+  - **Move Left/Right**: Shift the active block horizontally with the left and right arrow keys.
+  - **Move Down**: Press the down arrow to move the active block down.
+  - **Instant Drop**: Send the active block directly to the bottom by pressing the **S** key.
+  - **Rotate Block**: Change the block’s orientation with the **A** or **Space** key.
+  - **Shift Colors**: Adjust colors within the block by pressing the arrow key opposite to your direction (e.g., press **Up** if moving in Direction 0).
+  - **Pause Game**: Press the P key to pause the game, and space to resume.

 Get ready to challenge yourself with **Mutatris**’s thrilling pace and engaging mechanics—how high can you score?